Fall 2021 Refund of Tuition

 **All tuition-related fees (i.e., University, technology, and activity) are nonrefundable throughout the entire semester**

 Students receiving Federal Title IV funds who, officially or unofficially, withdraw completely from the University will have their Federal Title IV awards and loans refunded to the federal programs based upon the number of days in attendance.
 For any student who attends 60% or more of the semester, no Title IV funds will be refunded to the federal program and then will become the liability of the student.

-** No Federal Title IV Refund will occur for students who withdraw on or after Thursday, April 8, 2021**
+** No Federal Title IV refund will occur for students who withdraw on or after Thursday, November 4, 2021**

 Refund Distribution (prescribed by Federal Law and Regulations).
 There is a specifically mandated order in which Title IV refunds must be distributed back to the federal programs.
 The list below outlines the order in which federal programs are refunded:

 - Federal Direct Graduate PLUS Loan

 - Federal Direct PLUS Loan

 - Federal SEOG Grant

 - Other Title IV Aid Programs